rupl/chrisruppel.com/travel/_posts/2015-11-27-easy-riders-day-3.md

 summary: Day 3 of our Easy Rider tour took us through the mountains to visit the highlanders, more farmers growing bamboo, black pepper, rubber and honey, and a fair bit of rain thrown in to make it interesting before arriving in Nha Trang to end our journey.
 ---

 On our third and final day, we "slept in" and started around 8:30.
 The plan was exciting: we were taking a set of roads so tiny and unkept that they don't show up on most maps (although Galileo had it!
 Ut and Bom were impressed).
-On these roads we'd see many groups of [minority people](https://en.wikipedia.org/wiki/List_of_ethnic_groups_in_Vietnam) and learn how the people of the highlands live.
+On these roads we'd see many groups of [ethnic minorities](https://en.wikipedia.org/wiki/List_of_ethnic_groups_in_Vietnam) and learn how the people of the highlands live.

 {% include map.html map=page.map %}